mbarkhau/bumpver/README.md

     {pep440_version}
 ```

-Depending on your project, the above will probably cover all
-version numbers across your repository.
-Something like the
+This may or may not cover all version numbers across your
+repository.
+Something like the following may illustrate
-following may illustrate additional changes you might need to
+additional changes you might need to make.
-make.

 ```ini
 [pycalver]